reposense/RepoSense/docs/dg/learningBasics.md

 1. Open a [report](https://dashboard-1507-pr-reposense-reposense.surge.sh/).
 2. Randomly open the authorship contribution panel of an author (The icon is `</>`).
-3. Select a random file in the authorship contribution panel, and hover your mouse on the icons on the of the file title, the corresponding tooltip will show up, but when you hover the mouse over the file path, there is no tip shown.
-For example, if you select an author in `reposense/RepoSense[master]` and hover the mouse over the triangular icon of the file with path `src/main/java/reposense/model/Author.java`, you should see a tooltip saying `Click to hide file details` showing up on the icon.
-However, when you hover the mouse over the file path `src/main/java/reposense/model/Author.java`, there is no corresponding tip shown.
+3. Select a random file in the authorship contribution panel, and hover your mouse on the icons on the of the file title, the corresponding tooltip will show up, but when you hover the mouse over the file path, there is no tool tip shown, even if clicking the path itself will also show or hide the file details.

+* For example, if you select an author in `reposense/RepoSense[master]` and hover the mouse over the triangular icon of the file with path `src/main/java/reposense/model/Author.java`, you should see a tooltip saying `Click to hide file details` showing up on the icon.
+However, when you hover the mouse over the file path `src/main/java/reposense/model/Author.java`, there is no corresponding tooltip shown.

 **Your Task**

-Make corresponding `authorship contribution panel` so that in step 3, when hovering your mouse over the file path, a tip saying `This is the file path.
-Click to hide file details` will show up when the file details is shown, and `This is the file path.
-Click to show file details` will show up when the file details is not shown.
+Make corresponding `authorship contribution panel` so that in step 3, when hovering your mouse over the file path:
+* A tip saying `This is the file path.
+Click to hide file details` will show up when the file details are shown
+* A tip saying `This is the file path.
+Click to show file details` will show up when the file details are not shown.

 <panel header="Hint 1">